Obesity surgery benefits may be bigger for teens than adults

-Teens who have obesity surgery lose as much weight as those who have the operation as adults and are more likely to have other health problems such as diabetes and high blood pressure go away, a study finds.
+Teens who have obesity surgery lose as much weight as those who have the operation as adults and are more likely to have it resolve other health problems such as diabetes and high blood pressure, a study finds.

 The results suggest there's a benefit from not waiting to address obesity.
 Researchers say longer study is still needed to know lifetime effects of this radical surgery and that it's a personal decision whether and when to try it.